syncfusion-content/javascript-docs/js/Diagram/Interaction.md

 {% endhighlight %}

 You can get the current selected items from the [children](/api/js/ejdiagram#members:selecteditems-children "children") collection of [selectedItems](/api/js/ejdiagram#members:selecteditems "selectedItems") property of the Diagram model.
-The client side method `updateSelector` helps you to change the size, position, and rotation angle of the selected elements at runtime.
+The client side method `updateSelector` helps you to change the [width](/api/js/ejdiagram#members:selecteditems-width "width"), [height](/api/js/ejdiagram#members:selecteditems-height "height"), [offsetX](/api/js/ejdiagram#members:selecteditems-offsetx "offsetX"), [offsetY](/api/js/ejdiagram#members:selecteditems-offsety "offsetY") and [rotation angle](/api/js/ejdiagram#members:selecteditems-rotateangle "rotate angle") of the selected elements at runtime.
 The following code example illustrates how to read the selected items and how to update the position, size, and rotation angle.

 {% highlight javascript %}